 CEO David Dunham

-Updated 12 March 2019: We track a number of further SEC filings for Grabbr, right here.
+Updated 12 March 2019: Further SEC filings for Grabbr, right here.
+June 2018: Founder David W. Dunham, 65, passed away.
 14 May 2018: VNC learned Grabbr recently closed a capital raise at about $1.1MM, clearing the decks for a planned fresh $5MM A-round, for which CIM Securities LLC has been chosen to advise.
 Meanwhile, Business Williamson reported Ingram Industries has taken what VNC understands to be a minority stake in the company.
 Daniel Langston has been designated to serve in the role of CEO.
 VNC's original story is below.-Ed.

 DAVID DUNHAM, co-founder and CEO of a Franklin-based social-marketing referral platform, says the startup has previously raised $2.2MM and recently began a further $1MM Series Seed raise.